 Sponsored by Relationship Centered Health Care

 This year’s guest presenter, Dr. Barry Egener, led the development of the Charter on Professionalism for Health Care Organizations.
-This project grew out of work on fostering professionalism among medical practitioners and the recognition that individual behavior was heavily influenced and constrained by the behavior of the organizations in which they work.
+This project grew out of work on fostering professionalism among medical practitioners and the recognition that their individual behavior was heavily influenced by the organizations in which they work.
 While originating in healthcare, the principles in the charter are universally applicable.

 We invite you to come hear Barry’s ideas and share your own.
-With a maximum of 20 participants, this program will be highly interactive and participative, featuring plenary and small group conversations and individual reflection, all moderated by Finger Lakes Dialog host Tony Suchman. , This program will also give you an opportunity to experience the beautiful views, forest trails and vineyards of New York’s Finger Lakes region.
+With a maximum of 15 participants, this program will be highly interactive and participative, featuring plenary and small group conversations and individual reflection, all moderated by Finger Lakes Dialog host Tony Suchman.
+This program will also give you an opportunity to experience the beautiful hill, forest trails, waterfalls and vineyards of New York’s Finger Lakes region.
 It will be held at an artist’s private hillside home and studio in Montour Falls, NY and includes dinner in a restaurant overlooking Seneca Lake.

 Time, Location, Travel

-The workshop will take place from noon—5:00 on Friday, October 29 and 9:00—1:00 on Saturday, October 30, 2021; the restaurant dinner will take place Friday evening at 7:30 pm.
-The workshop site in Montour Falls is a half-hour drive from Ithaca and Elmira-Corning (the closest regional airports) and a 90-100 minute drive from Rochester (the closest airport served by all major airlines).
-Local accommodations (not included in the registration fee) include luxury hotels, streamside cottages, Bed & Breakfasts (each with their own unique personality) and comfortable inexpensive motels.
+The workshop will take place from noon-5:00 on Friday, April 22 and 9:00-1:00 on Saturday, April 23, 2022; the restaurant dinner will take place Friday evening at 7:30 pm.
+The workshop site in Montour Falls is a half-hour drive from the Ithaca and Elmira-Corning regional airports and a 1 ¾ hour drive from Rochester and Syracuse (airports with more extensive service by all major airlines).
+Local accommodations (not included in the registration fee) include luxury hotels, streamside cottages, bed & breakfasts and comfortable inexpensive motels.
 We will provide detailed driving and accommodation directions to registrants.

 277 Goodman Street North, Suite 311